0n0w1c/InstantResearch/readme.md

 2. When research is enqueued, a dialog box will appear
 3. Choose **Yes** to instantly complete the research, or **No** to leave it in the queue
 4. For infinite technologies, set the level before confirming

+## How to Extend
+1. To add a new science pack, add an if-block to settings.lua
+2. Update locale.cfg